Guidance and Counselling Services

 We have organised the recognition of competences four times: in spring 2016 in the field of technology and in autumn 2016, spring 2017 and autumn 2017 in the fields of technology and business administration.

-INFORMATION ON NEXT RECOGNITION OF COMPETENCES WILL BE AVAILABLE IN SPRING 2018!
+INFORMATION ON THE NEXT POSSIBILITY OF ARRANGING RECOGNITION OF COMPETENCES FOR AUTUMN 2018 WILL BE PUBLISHED IN AUGUST 2018!

 Who can participate?

 You can take part in Mapping of Competences, if you have